SchweizerischeBundesbahnen/scion-microfrontend-platform/README.md

 ## SCION Microfrontend Platform

 SCION Microfrontend Platform enables you to successfully implement a framework-agnostic microfrontend architecture using iframes.
-It provides you fundamental APIs for microfrontends to communicate with each other across origin, allows embedding microfrontends using a web component and enables routing between microfrontends.
+It provides you fundamental APIs for microfrontends to communicate with each other across origins and facilitates embedding microfrontends using a web component and a router.
 SCION Microfrontend Platform is a lightweight, web stack agnostic library that has no user-facing components and does not dictate any form of application structure.

 ***